UtsumiYoji/A0924DataFundamentals/240922MiniProject-Analyzing Global E-commerce Trends/report.md

 ![alt text](image.png)

 **Insight**
 `22423(REGENCY CAKESTAND 3 TIER)` is standing out.
-Total Sales 269,268 is more than double score to 2nd saler.
+Total Sales 269,268 is more than double score of 2nd saler.

 ### Customer Analysis